ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 5.md

 - William: Where are they from?
 - Hudson: Groups are the from inside crypto.
 Having audited crytpos and ASICS in the past.
 - William: Struggling to find an audit team to audit ProgPoW.
 External crypto seems prudent.
 - Hudson: Having someone with knowledge of crypto is essential.
-Conversation with people from S.E.A.
+Conversation with people from Sia.
 - William: I am trying to decide on whether I should continue to pursue parties to do the audit.
 - Hudson: I will be able to give more details after the meeting.
 Just want to keep the auditors and parties involved anonymous for now.